 Opioids, like all medications, should be used on a short term basis, allowing the person to heal without the discomfort of the injury.
 The problem for western medicine is that if an injury or painful condition does not heal, there is often not much to offer except continued use of the medications.

-If you are dealing with pain or an injury, contact us today and book a free Pain Relief Assessment (you can book online HERE).
+If you are dealing with pain or an injury, contact us today and book a Pain Relief Assessment (you can book online see below).
 It takes between 15 minutes and a half hour and we can tell you if acupuncture is a good fit for your problem.
 Don’t wait and suffer another day!

 Princeton Acupuncture and Oriental Medicine